tianshilu/QBRC-Neoantigen-Pipeline/README.md

 Any class can appear 0 or 1 time in the typing file, but no more than 1 time.
 Each line (class) follows this format: "class\ttype1\ttype2\t0".
 An example: example/typing.txt "expression_files": expression data
-(1) If expression data do not exist at all, use "NA" instead, and accordingly, $gtf and $rpkm_cutoff will not matter anymore (2) If raw RNA-Seq fastq files (single-end or paired-end, gzip-ed) are available, use "path-to-STAR-index:path-to-fastq1.gz,path-top-fastq2.gz" or "path-to-STAR-index:path-to-fastq.gz".
+<1> If expression data do not exist at all, use "NA" instead, and accordingly, $gtf and $rpkm_cutoff will not matter anymore
+<2> If raw RNA-Seq fastq files (single-end or paired-end, gzip-ed) are available, use "path-to-STAR-index:path-to-fastq1.gz,path-top-fastq2.gz" or "path-to-STAR-index:path-to-fastq.gz".
-(3) If bam files are available (paired-end),use "path-to-STAR-index:bam,bam_file_path".
+<3> If bam files are available (paired-end),use "path-to-STAR-index:bam,bam_file_path".
 (3) If transcript level and exon level gene expression data are available,compile them into the formats of these two files: example/exon.featureCounts, example/transcript.featureCounts,and specify these two files in the exp_bam input parameter as "counts:path-to-exon-count,path-to-transcript-count" $gtf will not matter anymore.
 "gtf": gtf file for featureCounts in the genome reference bundle.
 "mhc_i", "mhc_ii": folders to the iedb mhc1 and mhc2 binding prediction algorithms, http://www.iedb.org/
 "percentile_cutoff": percentile cutoff for binding affinity (0-100), recommended: 2
 "rpkm_cutoff": RPKM cutoff for filtering expressed transcripts and exons, recommended: 1 "thread": number of threads to use.
 "max_mutations": if more than this number of mutations are left after all filtering, the program will abort.
-Otherwise, it will take too much time. recommended: 50000
+Otherwise, it will take too much time. recommended: 50000\
+Example data for running the pipeline can be found here
 ### Example:
 perl ~neoantigen/detect_neoantigen.pl ~/somatic_result/1799-01/somatic_mutations_hg38.txt NA 0.02 0.05 hg38 ~/neoantigen_result/1799-01/ ~/seq/1799-01T.R1.fastq.gz ~/seq/1799-01T.R2.fastq.gz ~/seq/exp/1799-01.bam ~/ref/hg38/hg38_genes.gtf ~/neoantigen/code/mhc_i ~/neoantigen/code/mhc_ii 2 1 32 50000